 - Limit internal IAM failures in project delivery and ongoing operations.

-The shift of business workloads to the cloud, however, is a long-term journey for most businesses.
-Similarly, the shift from on-premise IAM to IDaaS services, while at the same time delivering comprehensive support for IAM capabilities across all target systems, regardless of their deployment model, is also a multi-step journey.
+However, moving enterprise workloads to the cloud is a long-term journey for most enterprises.
+Similarly, moving from on-premises IAM to IDaaS services, while at the same time providing end-to-end.
+Support for IAM capabilities across all target systems, regardless of their deployment model, is also a multi-step journey.

 Nowadays, CIOs are focusing on business outcomes, agility, and improving customer experience through technology.
 While at the same, streamlining backend operations with automation is becoming one of the primary focus areas of technology leaders.
 Despite this pressing need for digitization in the organization, around 79% of them are still in the early stages of technology transformation, according to Mckinsey.
 It is due to critical issues related to legacy system barriers such as integration, security, etc., in today’s landscape.
 So, there is a need to create an environment to provide holistic accessibility to emerging technologies.